 - Wondo Genet: I was once unfairly held my driver license by a policeman in Shashamane; being Sunday I could not get it back till Monday (Ethiopian way of doing things), so, looking for a place to spend the night, I found this awesome little town of spring hot waters and green forest where you can go to just enjoy this gift of nature.

 - Hawassa: capital of the south, it’s becoming a hub.
-It’s a pleasant city, full of bajajs (tuc-tuc), resorts by the lake, a new industrial park, airport and soon accesible also through the only international-standard highway in Ethiopia, which is being built, obviously, by the Chinese.
+It’s a pleasant city, full of “Bajajs” (tuc-tuc), resorts by the lake, a new industrial park, airport and soon accessible also through the only international-standard highway in Ethiopia, which is being built, obviously, by the Chinese.

-- Arba Minch: “Arba” means 40 in Amharic and “minch” means “spring water”.
+- Arba Minch: “Arba” means 40 in Amharic and “Minch” means “spring water”.
 There you go the name.
-Having the main airport of the south (probably now after Hawassa’s), it is the place to come for your visits down south.
-The climate can be hot and humid here, but you can refresh yourself under the trees that cover the huge forest where the spring water emerge.
+Having the main airport in the south (probably now after Hawassa’s), it is the place to come for your visits down south.
+The climate can be hot and humid here, but you can refresh yourself under the trees that cover the huge forest where the spring water emerges.

 - Lake Zway, Langano, Shala, Abijatta, Awassa, Abaya and Chamo are the most visited in the south.
 They are an excellent opportunity to eat fish in a country that has no exit to the sea (though the offer does not go further than Nile Perch and Tilapia, mostly).
 I’ve been told that you should swim only in Langano because of Bhilarzia worms are present in most of other Ethiopian lakes.
 That made Langano the most popular one in Ethiopia, giving space for nice resorts and camping sites (you can bring your tent or they can provide one for you) and being and excellent place to enjoy with your family surrounded by baboons, warthogs and a huge variety of birds.
 Shala and Abijatta are less populated but they are and excellent opportunity to spot some white pelicans and flamingoes.
 Further south you’ll find Abaya and Chamo, separated by Nechisar National Park, a paradise for birds and wildlife (nile crocodiles, zebras and hippos!).